aws-samples/aws-ddk-examples/private_artifactory/README.md

 ddk deploy
 ```

 Once the app is provisioned, the CI/CD pipeline builds and packages the artifact.
-You should then be able to log into your artifactory:

 ## Using the library